clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

 - it is desirable to **increase scalability and limit information sharing** by minimizing information exchanged between clusters.
-With ClusterLink, each cluster manages its own naming and load balancing, requiring considerable less cross cluster metadata for its communication.
+With ClusterLink, each cluster manages its own naming and load balancing, requiring considerable less cross-cluster metadata for its communication.
 - there is a need for **separation of concerns** between network administrators and application owners.